 Now, the twist $\omega$ must vanish since $n^a$ is normal to a two-dimensional boundary of a three-dimensional manifold $\mathcal{M}$.
-For an extremal surface, $\vartheta$ (which is the trace of the extrinsic curvature) must vanish as well, which implies $m^aD_a\xi^A=f\xi^A$ for some function $f$.
+For a minimal surface, $\vartheta$ (which is the trace of the extrinsic curvature) must vanish as well, which implies $m^aD_a\xi^A=f\xi^A$ for some function $f$.
 The function $f$ is further constrained by the pull-back of the torsionless condition $\nabla\wedge e^i=0$ to the boundary $\mathcal{B}$, which implies $f=\frac{\I}{2}m^a\Gamma_a$.
 The vanishing of the extrinsic curvature is therefore equivalent to the holomorphicity of the boundary spinor: $m^a\mathcal{D}_a\xi^A=0\Leftrightarrow K=0$, and these are just our boundary equations of motion that we found in above, see \eref{EOMb}.
-The boundary field equations \eref{EOMb} impose, therefore, that the boundary $\mathcal{B}=\partial\mathcal{M}$ is an extremal surface, hence $K=0$ as required by our boundary conditions \eref{bndrya}.
+The boundary field equations \eref{EOMb} impose, therefore, that the boundary $\mathcal{B}=\partial\mathcal{M}$ is a minimal surface, hence $K=0$ as required by our boundary conditions \eref{bndrya}.
 Both boundary conditions (\hyperref[bndryb]{2a,b}) follow therefore from the variation of the bulk plus boundary action.

-\subsection{A minimal example: the boundary spinor of a catenoide}
+\subsection{A minimal example: the boundary spinor of a catenoid}

 To gain some more intuition for the boundary field theory, we now want to find an explicit solution of the field equations.
-In the last section, we saw that the boundary of the cylinder $\mathcal{M}$ must be an extremal surface.
+In the last section, we saw that the boundary of the cylinder $\mathcal{M}$ must be a minimal surface.
 In addition, we also know that the metric in the interior of the cylinder is flat.
-The simplest geometry that satisfies these conditions is a \emph{catenoide} flatly embedded in $\R^3$.
+The simplest geometry that satisfies these conditions is a \emph{catenoid} flatly embedded in $\R^3$.
 Using coordinates $\eta\in\R$ and $\varphi\in[0,2\pi)$, we can parametrise this surface as follows,

-where $\rho> 0$ is a free parameter that determines the minimal radius of the catenoide, which will turn into an operator at the quantum level.
+where $\rho> 0$ is a free parameter that determines the minimal radius of the catenoid, which will turn into an operator at the quantum level.

 To find the boundary spinor that satisfies the field equations \eref{EOMb} for this geometry, we proceed as follows.
-On the surface of the catenoide, we introduce the complex coordinate
+On the surface of the catenoid, we introduce the complex coordinate